bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.3711537620297465in"} -->

-Let\'s see what those other kinds of visual ones do for us.
+Let&apos;s see what those other kinds of visual ones do for us.
 We can have image rounded.
-And, it\'s probably barely perceptible to you, but you can have this little tiny curving, right here, curved just a little bit.
+And, it&apos;s probably barely perceptible to you, but you can have this little tiny curving, right here, curved just a little bit.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->